-Equity Gap 1Was the LEA Equity Action Webster County chose Student Achievement identify subgroups, grade level Plan effective in reducing the equity gap span, and content areas as our equity gap.
-We will focus on increasing student selected for the year?Intervention Effective - achievement in all content areas, increasing individual Lexile Scores for Equity Gap EliminatedIntervention Effective students, decreasing the number of days absent by teacher and students, - Maintain Activities/StrategiesIntervention increasing career awareness, and creating positive school and classroom Effective - Adjust climate.
-This focus allows us to concentrate on the education of each student Activities/StrategiesIntervention Not in all aspects of the learning environment.
-Professional Learning will continue Effective - Adjust to focus on differentiation, technology integration, school/ classroom climate, Activities/StrategiesIntervention Not data to inform instruction, improvement in all content areas, instructional Effective - Abandon Activities/Strategies strategies, rigor, activities to engage, assessments and higher order thinking skills.
+Webster County chose Student Achievement identify subgroups, grade level span, and content areas as our equity gap.
+We will focus on increasing student achievement in all content areas, increasing individual Lexile Scores for students, decreasing the number of days absent by teacher and students, increasing career awareness, and creating positive school and classroom climate.
+This focus allows us to concentrate on the education of each student in all aspects of the learning environment.
+Professional Learning will continue to focus on differentiation, technology integration, school/ classroom climate, data to inform instruction, improvement in all content areas, instructional strategies, rigor, activities to engage, assessments and higher order thinking skills.
 The plan was somewhat effective, however we are not where we want to be in the equity gap due to the pandemic.

-We had no test scores to rely upon and we had a hybrid school year.
-The school will continue to improve these areas with the same plans with some adjustments.
+The school will continue to improve content areas of concern and will adjust as needed.